The Impact of Temperature on Lipo Battery Performance: Unveiling the Secrets

 Temperature’s Impact on Capacity and Runtime

-1. Capacity Reduction at Low Temperatures
+- Capacity Reduction at Low Temperatures

 When exposed to cold temperatures, the capacity of Lipo batteries decreases.
-The chemical reactions within the battery slow down, resulting in reduced energy output.
+The chemical reactions within the battery slow down, resulting in reduced energy output. - Runtime Extension at Low Temperatures

-Despite the capacity reduction, Lipo batteries tend to have longer runtime in colder environments due to reduced self-discharge rates and slower chemical reactions.
+Despite the capacity reduction, Lipo batteries tend to have longer runtime in colder environments due to reduced self-discharge rates and slower chemical reactions. - Capacity Reduction at High Temperatures

 High temperatures accelerate the chemical reactions within the battery, leading to a reduction in its capacity.
-This effect is more pronounced than at low temperatures.
+This effect is more pronounced than at low temperatures. - Runtime Reduction at High Temperatures

 While the battery’s capacity decreases at high temperatures, its internal resistance also increases, causing a voltage drop.
 This reduces the runtime and overall performance.